Ezcha/gd-obj/README.md

 ### Setup

-Simply include the `ObjParse.gd` file anywhere in your Godot project.
+Simply include the `obj_parse.gd` file anywhere in your Godot project.

 ### Load from paths